V2 was deprecated on April 30, 2018 and will be discontinued on April 30, 2019.

-Microsoft are retiring the Translation API in the Datamarket on April 30, 2017.
+Microsoft retired the Datamarket Translation API on April 30, 2017.

 You need to sign up to the Azure Portal and use the Text Translator API in Cognitive Services.